 Trousers did not change much after the mid 1800s.
 Loose cut trousers were worn for day wear and informal occasions while narrow trousers were worn in the evening and for dress.
 Some trousers for evening featured braid or piping running along the length of the leg.

 Day wear trousers appeared in stripes, plaid, or checks.
 By the late 1800s, trousers matched both jacket and waistcoat.
-Creases appeared in the 1890s but cuffs were not in vogue.
+Creases appeared in the 1890s.
+Cuffs were not in vogue until Edward VII introduced the style in the 1890s while he was the fashionable Prince of Wales.
 Trousers were supported with suspenders or braces, not belts.
 Trousers fastened with buttons as zippers had not yet been invented.